Poppin’ Bottles: The 13 Best Non-Alcoholic Rosé Options on the Market

 Giesen De-Alcoholized Rosé

 One thing I’ve noticed is that all non-alcoholic drinks are still about the same price as their boozy counterparts.
-For instance, the rest of the wines on this list are well above $20, which makes this Giesen De-Alcoholized Rosé an absolute steal at $19.
+For instance, most of the wines on this list are well above $30, which makes this Giesen De-Alcoholized Rosé an absolute steal at $24.
 But don’t think you’re compromising taste.
 This New Zealand rosé is reminiscent of white peach, apple, and fresh strawberries.

 Joyus Non-Alcoholic Sparkling Rose